-Every candidate for a degree must file an application for the degree one year in advance of the date of graduation.
+Every candidate for a degree must file a graduation petition one year in advance of the date of graduation.

-Students coming to Northwestern University for a second undergraduate degree must transfer at least 9 units of credit in music, audition for admission at the 300 level, complete the general education distribution requirement with transfer credit, and comply with the 24-unit residency requirement.
+Students coming to Northwestern University for a second undergraduate degree must transfer at least 9 units of credit in music, audition for admission at the 300 level, complete the general education distribution requirement with transfer credit, and comply with the University's Undergraduate Residence Requirement for transfer students.

-In addition to and independent of the requirements set by the Bienen School of Music, all students must satisfy the Undergraduate Residence Requirement (see page 23 in the Undergraduate Education chapter of this catalog).
+In addition to and independent of the requirements set by the Bienen School of Music, all students must satisfy the Undergraduate Residence Requirement (see page 17 in the Undergraduate Education chapter of this catalog).